A Bit About Us

 We recently realized that some of our newer followers might not know that much about us and Highbrow Hippie so we figured it’s a good time to reintroduce ourselves!
-Kadi and I have been friends for over 15 years and were both sales associates at the same clothing store in Atlanta, where we attended Spelman College.
+We have been friends for over 20 years and were both sales associates at the same clothing store in Atlanta, where we attended Spelman College.

 Both of us have spent the past two decades in the beauty industry.
-After finishing at Parsons School of Design in Paris I got my start in beauty working for the world's only Beauty Futurologist doing trend forecasting.
+After finishing at Parsons School of Design in Paris Myka got her start in beauty working for the world's only Beauty Futurologist doing trend forecasting.
 Kadi started her journey at the Aveda Institute in New York where she first fell in love with hair color.
 In reality, our roots in beauty began long before that.
-Kadi was always doing hair in her dorm room at Spelman and I spent childhood summers in Pittsburgh with my cousin taking trips to Pharmor; the local pharmacy.
-We’d stock up on Neutrogena and nail polish and spend the afternoon painting our nails with masks on our faces watching The Young and the Restless with my Grandmother.
+Kadi was always doing hair in her dorm room at Spelman and Myka spent childhood summers in Pittsburgh with her cousin taking trips to Pharmor; the local pharmacy.
+We’d stock up on Neutrogena and nail polish and spend the afternoon painting our nails with masks on our faces while watching The Young and the Restless.
+Classy.

 We started Highbrow Hippie in 2012 as a lifestyle blog focused on beauty, wellness, and conscious living.
 We both had clients asking us so many questions about what we were wearing, where were we going and our thoughts on various things we decided it would be fun to blog about it.
 We were really enthusiastic about it at first, posting weekly and writing a lot, but then life kicked in and things slowed.